 - Don’t extend the tripod legs, keep them at their lowest length.

 Dobsonians and tabletop telescopes do not rely on tripods.
 They use three small feet to maintain a three-point contact on a surface, but these are not really structural.
-A Tabletop telescope requires a sturdy table, stool, or chair to mount on.
+A tabletop telescope requires a sturdy table, stool, or chair to mount on.
 However, they can also use parts of the environment–rocks, walls, the hood of the car you brought it out to the dark site with, etc. A full-size Dobsonian rests on the ground.
 Because their wood deforms if it gets too wet, it may be best to lay down a large plastic bag or a tarp to keep it dry in dewy grass.
-But the telescope is usually long enough that you can easily use it by sitting down in a chair at the eyepiece, without a tripod needed to bring it to eye level.
+But the telescope is usually long enough that you can easily use it by sitting down in a chair at the eyepiece without a tripod needed to bring it to eye level.

 Unmounted or Handheld Telescopes

 I would regret it if I didn’t at least mention handheld telescopes.
 In addition to binoculars, some exceedingly cheap telescopes come with no mount at all.
 This is a huge red flag that what you’ve bought is simply a toy with poor optics.
 There are exceptions: Handheld monoculars are essentially half of a pair of binoculars, and they can be found for very attractive prices (half that of an equivalent pair of binoculars, as you might imagine).
-And then there is the Galileoscope, a telescope kit originally sold at a loss for around 20 dollars (Though it now goes for a much less attractive 70 dollars).
+And then there is the Galileoscope, a telescope kit originally sold at a loss for around 20 dollars (though it now goes for a much less attractive 70 dollars).
 To keep the costs very low, they do not provide a mount, only a ¼ 20 mounting washer for photo tripods.

-A handheld telescope is limited severely in maximum magnification.
+A handheld telescope is severely limited in maximum magnification.
 Beyond about 15x, a handheld instrument becomes too shaky to use.
-I often find my lightweight 12×50 monocular difficult to use handheld when looking for sharp objects like Jupiter’s Moons and craters on our Moon, and using the Galileoscope handheld is nearly impossible.
+I often find my lightweight 12×50 monocular difficult to use handheld when looking for sharp objects like Jupiter’s moons and craters on our moon, and using the Galileoscope handheld is nearly impossible.